||Diploma of Aeroskills (Mechanical / Avionics)|

 - Senior high school certificate

-- Upper intermediate English level equal to 5.5 IELTS or higher
+- Upper intermediate English level equal to 6.0 Academic IELTS with no band score below 5.5

 - Good health and eye sight